ZirconCode/Scrapah/readme.markdown

 Scrapah
 ===

-Note: Gem is not Published yet.
-Still needs some tests.
+Note: Gem is not Published yet, because it's a mess atm =/

 A ruby gem for web scraping.
 It converts a hash of full of regex, css, xpath, and Proc's into results.
+Can even extract e-mails.

 Contributors
 ---